pekochu/computer-graphics-isc/README.md

 ## Triangulation and VLF exporter

-I have needed to implement an algorithm to make polygons with n sides into triangles.
-So, this was easy with squares, but with polygons with n sides was a little bit hard.
-In the end, I was able to pull this off.
+I needed to implement an algorithm to convert polygons with n sides into triangles.
+This was easy with squares, but with n-sided polygons it was a bit difficult.
+In the end, I was able to do it.

 ### Square without triangles
 ![Square without triangles](./practices/VLF%20Parser/CubeWithoutTriangles.png)